nellessen/tornado-shortener/README.md

 as well as a supervisor configuration in *conf/supervisord.conf*.

+### Alternative URLs for iOS and Android Devices
+The shortener support alternative URLs for iOS and Android devices.
+This way you can redirect your mobile customers to specific pages.
+You can even start the app if you have registered an URL Scheme.
+If you want to use that you can event provide a fallback URL which should than point to the AppStore and PlayStore respectively.

 API
 ---
 Currently there is no support for authentication.
 Though there is a configurable